sagecontinuum/sage-storage-api/testing_guide.md

 1. Make sure that line `entrypoint: sleep infinity` in `docker-compose.yaml` file is uncommented.

+2. Clean docker volumes.

+    `docker-compose down -v`

-2. Compose and build the Docker container.
+3. Compose and build the Docker container.

     `docker-compose up --build`

-3. List all containers and get container ID of the current container.
+4. List all containers and get container ID of the current container.

     `docker ps`

-4. Open shell inside the running container.
+5. Open shell inside the running container.

     `docker exec -ti <CONTAINER ID> /bin/bash`

-5. Get percentage of statements that is covered by tests.
+6. Get percentage of statements that is covered by tests.

     `go test -race -covermode=atomic  -coverprofile=coverage.out`

-6. Generate a file containing a graphical summary of covered statements and get path to the file.
+7. Generate a file containing a graphical summary of covered statements and get path to the file.

     `go tool cover -html=coverage.out`

-7. Exit the container's shell.
+8. Exit the container's shell.

     `exit`